Q&A: PROBIOTICS PRINCIPLES

 • Lactobacilis acidophilus is valuable for rebalancing the bowel after taking antibiotics, and for thwarting recurring urinary infections in women.

 • Sacchromyces boulardii, a beneficial member of the yeast family, is effective in stopping diarrhea, either from antibiotics, radiation to the pelvis, or “travelers’ diarrhea.”
-It can be used as a preventative if one is traveling to a destination where contracting diarrhea is a strong possibility, in which case it can be started 2 to 3 days before departure and taken each day while traveling.
+It can be used as a preventative if one is traveling to a destination where contracting traveler’s diarrhea is a strong possibility, in which case it can be started 2 to 3 days before departure and taken each day while traveling.

-It is very important to be sure that the acidophilus product you’re paying for and ingesting really contains live, beneficial bacteria.
+Very importantly, it is very important to be sure that the probiotic product you are paying for and ingesting really contains live, beneficial bacteria.
 That is, the organisms may have been quite viable when they left the factory, but if they were stored in an unrefrigerated warehouse and/or shipped on an unrefrigerated truck, by the time they get to the shelf of your neighborhood health food store, it may be dead, white powder.
 So, how do you tell?

-You can determine the “vitality” of your acidophilus product with a simple kitchen “experiment.”
-Start by pouring one quarter cup of soy milk (cow’s milk will also work) into each of two small bowls and then stirring in one teaspoon of acidophilus powder (or the contents of 4-6 “Vegicaps”) into one of the bowls.
+You can determine the vitality of your probiotic product with a simple kitchen counter “experiment.”
+Start by pouring one-quarter cup of soy milk (cow’s milk will also work) into each of two small bowls or cups and then stirring in 2/3 of a teaspoon of the probiotic powder (the contents of 3-4 “vegi-caps”) into one of the bowls.
 (The other bowl of milk is the control.)

 If your probiotic comes in tablets or “enteric pearls” you must crush them up into a powder to assure adequate contact with the milk.
 Do not just drop an intact tablet into the bowl.
-Place the tablet in a plastic bag and using a hammer wrapped in a thin towel or the bottom of a heavy drinking glass, pound the tablet into a powder, and then add it to the milk.
+Place the tablet into a plastic bag or folded paper and, using a hammer wrapped in a thin towel or the bottom of a heavy drinking glass, pound the tablet into a powder, and then add it to the milk.

 Allow both bowls to sit out at room temperature overnight.
 When you examine the bowls in the morning, the milky contents should not look the same.
-Since Lactobacillus acidophilus is the bacteria that curdles milk, there should be signs of bacterial activity in the bowl containing the acidophilus.
-You should see either (a) lumps of curdled soymilk, or (b) a film of yogurt, or (c) bubbles of carbon dioxide, and if you put your nose near the milk, it should smell like sour milk.
+Since Lactobacillus acidophilus is the bacteria strain that curdles milk, there should be signs of bacterial activity in the bowl containing the probiotic.
+You should see either (a) chunks of curdled milk, or (b) a film of yogurt, or (c) bubbles of carbon dioxide, and if you put your nose near the milk, it should smell like sour milk.

-If both bowls look the same, let them sit out on the counter one more night.
-The next morning, when you pour the contents of both bowls down the sink, if the physical characteristics of the white liquids appear to be the same, you have a non-viable product and should get a fresh supply, a different brand, or your money back.
+If both bowls look just the same, let them sit out on the counter one more night.
+The next morning, when you pour the contents of both bowls down the sink, if the physical characteristics of the white liquids appear to be the same, you have non-viable product and should get a fresh supply, a different brand – or your money back.
 Your probiotic product (except for pure Sacchromyces) should be able to curdle milk.

-Probiotics are best consumed one hour before meals or two hours before bed – times when the acid in the stomach is at lowest ebb.
+I believe probiotics are best consumed one hour before meals or two hours before bed – times when the acid in the stomach is at lowest ebb.
 Why?
-You want to have as many live bacteria as possible pass through the stomach into the small intestine.
-When you eat a meal, your stomach fills up with hydrochloric acid which would kill most of the beneficial organisms.
-So, to “sneak” the bacteria through the acid vat of your stomach, it is wise to ingest the acidophilus prior to eating, before the stomach fills up with acid – or well after it has emptied.
+You want to have as many live bacteria as possible pass through the stomach into the small intestine as possible.
+When you eat a meal, your stomach fills up with potent hydrochloric acid, which would kill many of the beneficial organisms.
+So, to “sneak” the bacteria through the acid vat of your stomach, it is wise to ingest the probiotic an hour prior to eating, before the stomach fills up with acid – or well after it has emptied.

-Probiotics are more likely to retain their potency when kept in the refrigerator, though not all brands require this.
+Many probiotics are better able to retain their potency when kept in the refrigerator, though not all brands require this.
 If there is any question about the potency of the product you have purchased – test it!
-Try to consume the entire product within a few weeks of purchase, so that it does not lose its potency in the refrigerator or on the shelf.
+Try to consume the entire product within a few weeks of purchase, so it does not lose its potency in the refrigerator or on the shelf.